-- Connect with some of the other families whose children will be in your child's class.
-Plan a few play dates to start forming those new friendships, and spend some time hanging out on the school's playground together.
-It is much easier to walk into a new classroom if there are a few familiar friends! - Rituals and celebrations are an important part of this transition.
+- As Kindergarten registration draws near, let us know.
+Teachers will begin talking about Kindergarten with the children in the classrooms, to help prepare them and provide a place where they can talk about their feelings openly. - Rituals and celebrations are an important part of this transition.
 Make a big deal about little things like getting a new backpack, school supplies, and new school shoes.
-Join us in celebration at our Graduation Event in August.
+Join us in celebration at our Graduation Event.
 We will all be there with Kleenex and cameras.